errsole/errsole.js/README.md

 **Contribution:** We welcome contributions!
 If you have ideas for improvements, feel free to fork the repository, make your changes, and submit a pull request.

-**Support:** Have questions, facing issues, or want to request a feature?
-[Open an issue](https://github.com/errsole/errsole.js/issues/new) on the GitHub repository.
+**Support:** If you are facing issues, [Open an issue](https://github.com/errsole/errsole.js/issues/new) on the GitHub repository.

 ## Resources

 * [FAQs](https://github.com/errsole/errsole.js/discussions/categories/faqs)
+* Have questions, want to request a feature, or share ideas?
+Use our [Q&A Forum](https://github.com/errsole/errsole.js/discussions/categories/q-a).

 ## License